kingakisielinska/kingakisielinska.github.io/index.md

 There is a search bar at the top of the page where you can type in a word of interest.

-On the left side, there is a navigation menu that has the following sub-pages:
+On the left side, there is a navigation menu that contains the following sub-pages:
 * Introduction
 * Visual Studio Code:
     - Installation